 The Indiana Act places special emphasis on minority and women business enterprise participation in the riverboat industry.
-Riverboat Licensees and Operating Agents must establish goals of expending ten percent of the total dollars spent on the majority of goods and services with minority business enterprises and five percent with women business enterprises.
-Riverboat Licensees and Operating Agents may be subject to a disciplinary action for failure to meet the minority and women business enterprise expenditure goals.
+Riverboat Licensees, Operating Agents and Slot Track Licensees must establish goals of expending ten percent of the total dollars spent on the majority of goods and services with minority business enterprises and five percent with women business enterprises.
+The Indiana Gaming Commission recently hired consultants who performed a Statistical Analysis of the Utilization of minority and women business enterprises by Riverboat Licensees and the Operating Agents.
+The draft analysis was released in June 2007 and the Indiana Gaming Commission plans to adopt the analysis and establish goals, if any, based on the results of the analysis in September 2007.
+Riverboat Licensees, Operating Agents and Slot Track Licensees may be subject to a disciplinary action for failure to meet the minority and women business enterprise expenditure goals.